-Figure 3-11.
+Figure 3-12.
 Windows example of EmulexHBA.
-Status service
+Status service from a managed ESX host.

 Note The result of the EmulexHBA.
 Status service depends of the operating system on which the Bull System Manager Server runs.
 This is due to the fact, that the Bull System Manager Server running on Windows Server, uses the Emulex OneCommand Manager Command Line Interface to retrieve information from the managed ESX host, while on Linux (SUSE or RedHat), it uses the WBEM Command Line Interface utility.